monsecabral/EnjoyTheOutdoors/README.md

 ## Describe one piece of code

-The output for the Mountain Info page vs the National Parks Search page: the difference in using a card vs not.
+The output for the Mountain Info page vs the National Parks Search page: the difference in using a card vs not (go in depth during presentation).